-However, opposite my house in the backyard, I have 16 foot cedar hedges (below).
+However, opposite my house in the backyard, I have 16-foot cedar hedges (see below).

-I love the green wall and the way it creates privacy so much, frankly, if this backyard had simply been a row of 8 ft fencing where I’m looking at two of my neighbours houses, I don’t think I would have bought it.
+I love the green wall and the way it creates privacy so much.
+And frankly, if this backyard had simply been a row of 8 ft fencing where I could see two of my neighbour’s houses, I don’t think I would have bought it.

 I know every climate can’t withstand cedar hedges but where you can, you can buy them up to 10 ft installed!

-DON’T just paint your fence black cause it’s trendy
+DON’T just paint your fence black because it’s trendy.

-I do love this combination (below).
-Hopefully it’s in a yard attached to a contemporary looking house that repeats the black and wood.
+The combination shown below is lovely as well.
+Hopefully, it’s in a yard attached to a contemporary looking house that repeats the black and wood.
 Don’t do this if you have a traditional house with white trim.

 Over to you my lovelies, please tell me, what colour is your fence?

-And then, share about the maintenance, and whether you agree with me on just leaving it a lovely, neutral, easy-to-maintain, weathered grey, haha.
+And then, let me know about the maintenance and whether you agree with me on just leaving it a lovely, neutral, easy-to-maintain, weathered grey… ha, ha.